oSoWoSo/prometheus/README.md

 **Prometheus is unlike other filesystems based on publicy available research documents and tries to implement the measurements suggested in those.**

-- PQ-secure[^1] Encryption
+- PQ-secure Encryption[^1]
 - Invisible plausible deniability[^2]
-- Cascade encryption
+- Cascade Encryption
-- Lightweight kernel module (few hundred lines) for increased performance
+- Lightweight kernel module (few hundred LOC) for increased performance
 - Supports multiple volumes as well as decoy volumes
 - Supports multiple users with a shared folder
 - Proper ACL implementation